By Rakesh, Transfer Pricing Lead at BCL Globiz

 Challenges and Considerations

+We help businesses navigate these challenges with our proven strategies and mitigation approaches.
 While APAs provide significant benefits, they may not be suitable for all businesses due to certain challenges:

 - Extensive disclosure requirements: Taxpayers must provide comprehensive financial and operational details.